in-the-keyhole/keyhole-virus-tracker/README.md

 # Compiling and Unit Testing Go Chaincode with the Development CLI

-Chaincode is implemented using the Go Language, which is what Hyperledger is built with.
+Chaincode is implemented using the Go language, which is what Hyperledger is built with.
 Here's how a Docker-based Go development environment can be started with chaincode that was developed and tested outside of Hyperledger.

-Chaincode (i.e Go implementation) can be found at this location: `chaincodes/lab/lab.go`.
+Chaincode (i.e. Go implementation) can be found at this location: `chaincodes/lab/lab.go`.

 * Stop and remove running Hyperledger Docker instances with following commands: